 We’ve created a full guide to the best wrestling shoes.
 If you are specifically interested in wrestling shoes for wrestling, MMA, or working out in, please read our Ultimate Guide to the Best Wrestling Shoes.

 Can you use wrestling shoes as boxing shoes?

 The short answer is yes, but the long answer is ‘only in some situations and for some surfaces.’
-There are some key differences that you should know about when it comes to boxing shoes vs wrestling shoes that might make wrestling shoes less than idea for some boxers.
+There are some key differences that you should know about when it comes to boxing shoes vs. wrestling shoes that might make wrestling shoes less than ideal for some boxers.

 So, given the differences, you still can use wrestling shoes.
-They are quite good for those boxers who are less concerned about quick footwork, pivoting the feet when punching and how tend to plant their feet on the ground for extra punching power (for example, if you like to throw a lot of overhand rights or looping left hooks).
+They are quite good for those boxers who are less concerned about quick footwork; that is, those who really pivot the feet when punching and who tend to plant their feet on the ground for extra punching power (for example, if you like to throw a lot of overhand rights or looping left hooks).